etingof/muni-cloud-computing/Lecture 3 - Virtualization Technologies - Notes.rst

-Multi-tasking: OS gives each task (process) the impression that it is the only one running on the system and has full access to the system resources (memory, I/O)
+Multi-tasking: OS gives each task (process) the impression that it is the only one running on the system and has full access to the system resources (memory, I/O).
+The crucial HW component for VM to work is MMU.

-Virtualization: each instance of the OS has the impression that it is the only OS running on the CPU/system and have full access to the system resources
+Virtualization: each instance of the OS has the impression that it is the only OS running on the CPU/system and have full access to the system resources (e.g. each OS thinks that it has its own CPUs, memory, IO).

 Containers: give a set of tasks, the application, the impression that it is the only one running within the OS.
+Yet, containers share the same OS kernel instance.

 Not directly relevant to the topic of virtualization, but the other place where parallelism may be present is the CPU.
 With the advancements